oauthstuff/draft-oauth-rar/main.md

 The request parameter `authorization_details` contains, in JSON notation, an array of objects.
 Each JSON object contains the data to specify the authorization requirements for a certain type of resource.
 The type of resource or access requirement is determined by the `type` field, which is defined as follow:

 `type`:
-:   The type of authorization data as a string.
+:   The type of authorization details as a string.
 The value of the `type` field determines the allowable contents of the object which contains it.
 This field is REQUIRED.

 This field MUST be compared using an exact byte match of the string value against known types by the AS.
-The AS MUST ensure that there is no collision between different authorization data types that it supports.
+The AS MUST ensure that there is no collision between different authorization details types that it supports.
 The AS MUST NOT do any collation or normalization of data types during comparison.

 An `authorization_details` array MAY contain several entries of the same `type`.

-This example shows the specification of authorization details of type `payment_initation` using the authorization data shown above:
+This example shows the specification of authorization details of type `payment_initation` using the example data shown above:

 ```JSON
 [